-Curious about cannabis?
-Trying weed for the first time can be daunting.
-Like coffee or wine, enjoying its mind-altering effects is an acquired taste.
+Trying cannabis for the first time can be daunting.
+Like coffee or wine, enjoying the mind-altering effects of the herb is an acquired taste.

 For many new consumers, the cannabis high can be a little intense.
 Fortunately, if you’ve smoked, vaporized (the Volcano Classic, though), or dabbed the herb, the experience really doesn’t last very long.